pypa/virtualenv/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an enhancement for this project
+title: ''
+labels: enhancement
+assignees: ''

 ---

 **What's the problem this feature will solve?**